 Many support awards are meant to only help a spouse over the short term until he or she is able to make enough money on his or her own.
 Therefore, your support order may contain a termination date.
 Keep in mind that despite this, an order with an expiration date can still be modified.
 However, if you and your spouse agreed that no changes would be made in your original order, it will be more difficult to have it modified now.

 Spousal support orders do automatically terminate under some circumstances unless your divorce decree specified otherwise.
 If, for example, you or your former spouse pass away, the support immediately ends.
 The same applies if the person who is getting

 the support legally remarries.

 Spousal support plays a role in your finances, so it’s important that the amount being paid is fair and reasonable.
-Speak to our aggressive Divorce attorneys at The Burnham Law Firm about your spousal maintenance modification as soon as possible.
+Speak to our aggressive Divorce attorneys at Burnham Law about your spousal maintenance modification as soon as possible.